Digitalisation of society

 The Ministry of Public Administration is also the online single information point and posts information about national requirements for localisation of non-personal data imposed by the legislation and general provisions.
 Pursuant to the implementing regulation, all responsible ministries ortheir bodies shall make publicly available via this online single information point all the details on any non-personal data localisation requirements imposed in their domain in a law, regulation or administrative provision of a general nature.

 Slovenia is becoming a major player in field of blockchain development at the European and global level.
-The Slovenian Digital Coalition has a workgroup for blockchain and the Blockchain Think Tank Slovenia, which combines different stakeholders from the economy, research and academic sphere, non-governmental organisations etc., was also established.
+The Slovenian Digital Coalition has a workgroup for blockchain and the Blockchain Think Tank Slovenia, which combines different stakeholders from the business sector, research and academic sphere, non-governmental organisations etc., was also established.
 In May 2018, the Action plan for preparation of the bases for an accelerated implementation of blockchain technology and creation of an adequate environment for accelerated cryptocurrencies regulation in relevant regulatory areas was adopted.
 Due to the action plan, the Ministry of Economic Development and Technology was recognised as the leading ministry for blockchain development and a promoter of blockchain startup solutions.

 Internet of Things (IoT)